SharedSmally/doc/app/java/java_memory.md

 However, the application still uses an object on the Java heap to orchestrate I/O operations, but the buffer that holds the data is held in native memory, the Java heap object only contains a reference to the native heap buffer.

+It doesn't mean directory memory JVM doesn't manage direct memory, the objects in direct memory has references in heap, when the reference get garbage collected, the object in direct memory will get freed up.

 - [Buffer](https://docs.oracle.com/javase/7/docs/api/java/nio/Buffer.html):